-In this article, we will examine the risk factors linked to scalp eczema, how to help prevent it, and what to do about it when it occurs.
+In this article, we look at risk factors for scalp eczema, how to prevent it, and what treatment involves.

-Other medical conditions can make people more prone to scalp eczema.
-These include:
+Certain factors can make people more prone to seborrheic dermatitis.
+These

 - lack of sleep

 People can usually tell the difference between eczema and dandruff by looking for visible signs of inflammation.
 Both eczema and dandruff can cause flaky skin and itchiness, but only eczema typically causes inflamed patches of skin.

 Researchers think that dandruff and seborrheic dermatitis are part of the same disease process and that both are related to the presence of Malassezia fungus on the scalp.

 Scalp eczema causes patches of itchy, inflamed, dry skin.
 The patches may change in shape and size over time.